How to introduce a marker to your dog training

 Start by making the marker sound or signal.
 Then give them a treat – making sure to use one of their favourites.
 Repeat this – marker and then treat – several times.

-Your dog will start to expect a treat when they hear or see the maker.
+Your dog will start to expect a treat when they hear or see the marker.
 Once they do, further training can start.